Dr. Patricia Wolff Visits Haiti for the First Time

 MFK Wins Inter-American Development Bank Competition

-MFK is one of four winners of Inter-American Development Bank’s Innovation for Inclusive Development competition.
+MFK is one of four winners of Inter-American Development Bank’s Innovation for Inclusive Development competition for agriculture.

 MFK Receives NGO Status in Haiti